Victoria Falls

 Zimbabwe.
 The land of mighty Victoria Falls, Matopos rock formations older than pretty much anything else on the planet, local currency that spiked into trillions ten years ago, and the new (old?) order after Robert Mugabe’s 37 years in power came to screeching halt in 2017.

 Economically, things have calmed down a bit since the US dollar was introduced into official circulation.
-As in many developing countries, cellular network speeds and coverage are quickly surpassing expensive and slow Wi-Fi connections, especially after a recent upgrade to LTE.
+As in many developing countries, cellular network speeds and coverage are quickly surpassing expensive and slow Wi-Fi connections, especially after the upgrade to LTE.

 Zimbabwe remains an expensive place to stay connected, however, especially if you plan to use a lot of cellular data.